aws-samples/config-resource-compliance-dashboard/README.md

 1. During installation the CID-CMD tool will ask you `[quicksight-datasource-id] Please choose DataSource (Select the first one if not sure): (Use arrow keys)` If you have installed other CID/CUDOS dashboards, you already have a datasource called `CID-CMD-Athena`.
 Select it, otherwise select `CID-CMD-Athena <CREATE NEW DATASOURCE>`.
 1. When asked `[timezone] Please select timezone for datasets scheduled refresh.: (Use arrow keys)` select the time zone for dataset scheduled refresh in your region (it is already preselected).
 1. When asked `[share-with-account] Share this dashboard with everyone in the account?: (Use arrow keys)` select the option that works for you.
-1. By default, the data sets for this CRCD dashbaord are refreshed once a day.
+1. By default, the data sets for the CRCD dashboard are refreshed once a day.
 Optionally, you can configure the Refresh Schedule in QuickSight with the frequency you specify:
    - Navigate to QuickSight and then Datasets.
    - All the datasets for this dashboard have `config_` as prefix.
    - Click on a Dataset, and then open the Refresh tab.